pedromateo/openhmitester/README.md

 **10/06/2016 Working on a Windows version.
 Please, be patient for a working version, and if you want to contribute, just email me or check out his TODO list:**

-- *TODO_1*: Try to integrate the "preload library" into the workbench desktop app (called Simusaes) manually.
+- *TODO_1 (already done)*: Try to integrate the "preload library" into the workbench desktop app (called Simusaes) manually.
 By manually I mean to include a line in "Simusaes" main function in which the preload action is called (this should be called automatically, read below).
 This is almost